-I'm also educated in mediumship, trance, trance healing and hypnotherapy and investing a considerable amount of my time in continuous practice, workshops and further education.
+I'm also a certified Medicine Horse Way instructor for equine facilitated coaching/empowerment by Linda Kohanov and do spend a considerable amount of my time in continuous practice, workshops and further education.

 Eye opening experience

 When I first read an article about Amelia Kinkade a few years back, I had an eye opening experience.
-Through interspecies conversation, she was able to deliver so much stunning evidence about the journalists cat, that I was absolutely blown away and had to immediately get her books "Straight from the Horse's mouth"and "Language of Miracles", also known as THE standard works for animal communication.
+Through interspecies conversation, she was able to deliver so much stunning evidence about the journalists cat, that I was absolutely blown away and immediately went to get her books "Straight from the Horse's mouth"and "Language of Miracles", also known as THE standard works for substantial, well-founded animal communication.

 A few months later, I sat in Amelia Kinkade's only workshop in Switzerland and learned how to exchange information with the animal kingdom myself.
-Be it a dog or a cat, a snake or a cow, a horse or an elephant, a goat or an ant - the ability to hear their voices and feel their emotions has changed my life forever, and filled it up with an endless amount of JOY and happiness.
+Be it a dog or a cat, a snake or a cow, a horse or an elephant, a goat or an ant - the ability to hear their voices and to feel their emotions has changed my life completely and filled it up with an infinite amount of JOY and happiness.

 A magical world

-Galupa is my spiritual nickname.
-It means "magic" to me, and it goes without saying that Galupasworld is therefore my magical world.
+Galupa is my spiritual name.
+It means "magic" to me, and it goes without saying that Galupasworld therefore is sort of my magical world.

 Every new customer at Galupasworld makes me incredibly happy!
-The fact that people are interested in their animals personalities, sensitivities and feelings proofs after all, that they are acknowledging and respecting them, which, unfortunately, is still not something all too common yet.
+The fact that people are interested in their animals' personalities, sensitivities and feelings reveals that they are in fact acknowledging and respecting them, which, unfortunately, is still not the standard across the planet.

-So, as long as we will not naturally allow animals to have better rights, I will be devoting my life being their ambassador, helping to create awareness, specifically for THEIR point of view.
-Not only in Africa, but also on farms in our own countries, in our own forests and in our own homes.
-It fills me with the utmost gratitude to be able to experience again and again, how much wisdom and unconditional love they have to share and what an honor it is for us humans, to be allowed to co-exist alongside them on this beautiful planet.
+As long as we will not naturally grant better rights to animals as a matter of course, I will be devoting my life being their ambassador, helping to create awareness, specifically for THEIR point of view.
+Not only in Africa, but on farms in our own countries, in our own forests and in our own homes.
+It fills me with the utmost gratitude to be able to experience again and again, how much wisdom and unconditional love they are willing to share and what an honor and privilege it is for us two-legged animals, to co-exist alongside them.